The Most Beautiful Avenue in the World and Resting Place for Heroes:

 Although the Champs-Elysées tends to be rather touristy these days, it still holds a special place in the heart of the French.
 This is where the Parisians come to for their national celebrations and national parades, such as those on Bastille Day, are held here.

 It may be pointless to describe how to reach the Champs-Elysées, since to be here is to be in Paris.
-But to be concrete, one can take the metro (subway) to Charles-de-Gaulle-Etoile, George V or Champs-Elysées Clemenceau.Any other ideas?
+But to be concrete, one can take the metro (subway) to Charles-de-Gaulle-Etoile, George V or Champs-Elysées Clemenceau.Did I leave anything out?